Hemavarna-S/TryHackMe/rooms/Wazuh.md

    Answers
    ![image](https://github.com/user-attachments/assets/3c8b22bb-ecef-43b2-94e2-9e64e0e82143)
    ## Wazuh Policy Auditing
    Wazuh is capable of auditing and monitoring an agent's configuration whilst proactively recording event logs.
-When the Wazuh agent is installed, an audit is performed where a metric is given using multiple frameworks and legislations such as NIST, MITRE and GDPR.
+When the Wazuh agent is installed, an audit is performed where a metric is given using multiple frameworks and legislations such as NIST, MITRE and GDPR